Written by: Greg Ellifritz

 The solution to that problem is a Pressure Dressing.
 These dressings are merely a way to hold pressure on a wound with a bandage rather than directly from the rescuer.
 There are lots of good bandages on the market.
 I like the Cinch Tight, Emergency Bandage (also called the Israeli dressing), or Oleas bandage the best.
 All will work fine.
 Pick one and buy a few extra to practice with before throwing them in your kit.

-Even if you are carrying your medical kit, you will not likely have enough bandages for a mass casualty event like the Boston bombing.
+Even if you are carrying your medical kit, you will not likely have enough bandages for a mass casualty event.
 Practice improvising pressure dressings by using gauze pads combined with roller gauze, duct tape, or ace bandages.

 Use a tourniquet in these three instances: